home-assistant/architecture/adr/0008-code-owners.md

 Code ownership for an integration defined:

 The willingness of a contributor to try, at best effort, to maintain the integration.
-Providing the intention for handling issues, providing bug fixes, or other contributions to the integration he is listed on as a code owner.
+Providing the intention for handling issues, providing bug fixes, or other contributions to the integration one is listed on as a code owner.

 ### Rules